casper-network/docs-archive/theory/naive-blockchain.rst

    1. if yes: continue

-3. otherwise: append :math:`m` to the :math:`message–sbuffer`, then exit
+3. otherwise: append :math:`m` to the :math:`messages–buffer`, then exit

 4. Perform processing specific to type of :math:`m` (block or ballot) - see below.